neekhilsingh/doc-scanner-ocr/README.md

 extracted.txt
 ```

-Both files are generated outputs and are ignored by Git.
+These are generated output files and are ignored by Git.

 ---

 ## Skip OCR

-If you only want the processed document image:
+If you only want the processed document image and do not want to run OCR:

 ```bash
 python main.py --input sample_images/document.jpg --output scanned_output.jpg --no-ocr
 ```

+This skips the OCR step and generates only the scanned document image.

 ---